Then there was this: the shala became a featured stop on an artists studio tour.

 I also thought I should move the big pile of sheep and other animal manure which has been aging nicely in front of the boat shed these past eight or nine months.

-In the end, though it took way longer than I wanted it to, a reasonable job was done in tidying the driveway entrance (which remained firmly closed to visitors for the duration of the tour)
+In the end, though it took way longer than I wanted it to, a reasonable job was done of tidying the driveway entrance (which remained firmly closed to visitors for the duration of the tour)

 The boatshed transformed quite miraculously, considering what it had looked like, into a showroom.